microsoft/winget-cli/README.md

 If you build the client yourself the instrumentation will not be enabled and no data will be sent to Microsoft.

-The winget.exe client respects machine wide privacy settings and users can opt-out on their device, as documented in the Microsoft Windows privacy statement [here](https://support.microsoft.com/help/4468236/diagnostics-feedback-and-privacy-in-windows-10-microsoft-privacy).
+The winget.exe client respects machine-wide privacy settings and users can opt out on their device, as documented in the Microsoft Windows privacy statement [here](https://support.microsoft.com/help/4468236/diagnostics-feedback-and-privacy-in-windows-10-microsoft-privacy).
 In addition, you may also explicitly block telemetry using [settings](https://docs.microsoft.com/windows/package-manager/winget/settings)

-In short to opt-out, do one of the following:
+In short to opt out, do one of the following:

 **Windows 11**: Go to `Start`, then select `Settings` > `Privacy & security` > `Diagnostics & feedback` > `Diagnostic data` and unselect `Send optional diagnostic data`.